 While bright light therapy (also known as phototherapy) has surged over the past years, it’s nothing new.
 It was first written about by Hippocrates in 400 BC when he described the importance of the sun.
-Then, in 1984, Norman Rosenthal first defined Seasonal Affective Disorder, explaining how specialized light therapy lamps effectively treat.
+Then, in 1984, Norman Rosenthal first defined Seasonal Affective Disorder, explaining how the benefits of light therapy lamps can aid in reducing symptoms.
 What used to be only accessible and affordable via healthcare providers is now available to anyone, anywhere.

 If you’re not familiar with what SAD light therapy is, allow me to explain.
 Light treatment involves sitting in front of a specialized 10,000 LUX light therapy lamp.
 These lamps are designed to put out high amounts of light (LUX) to mimic the sun.
 Our bodies need sunlight, but we rarely receive enough of it—the sun aids in our body’s ability to produce two essential hormones: melatonin and serotonin.
-Sitting in front of a light therapy lamp for 20-30 minutes each morning, we replace some of that lost sunlight to trigger the production of those hormones.
+By sitting in front of a light therapy lamp for 20-30 minutes each morning, we replace some of that lost sunlight to trigger the production of those hormones.
 These 12 light therapy lamp benefits have been thoroughly researched and tested based on the effects bright light therapy has on users.

 #1.
 Increased Energy

 One of the many functions serotonin regulates is energy.
 Higher levels of serotonin are associated with higher energy levels.
 A significant benefit of sunlight can be obtained through bright light therapy as well.
 We may feel less energetic during the winter months due to low serotonin levels because sunlight is not accessible.
 SAD lamps produce 10,000 LUX (the amount of light needed to benefit from the sun) to trick our bodies into creating serotonin, thus boosting energy levels.

 #2.
 Better Regulated Sleep